Rates, payments and claims

 There are a range of services for which Council is required to levy a separate charge rather than be funded from rates.
 These include:

-- Drainage service charge - an annual charge which applies to all parcels of rateable land in the 'urban area', levied to raise revenue to fund the upgrade and general maintenance of the stormwater drainage system.
+An annual charge which applies to all parcels of rateable land in the 'urban area', levied to raise revenue to fund the upgrade and general maintenance of the stormwater drainage system.

-- Sewerage service - all residential properties to which sewerage is available will be levied a Sewerage Service Charge.
+All residential properties to which sewerage is available will be levied a Sewerage Service Charge.
 If the property is the site of a Residential multiple residence property (non strata) the Sewerage Service Charge will be the number of occupancies multiplied by the Residential Sewerage Service Charge x 0.5.
 Non-Residential properties will be charged a quarterly charge for sewerage service based on usage.
 Usage will be determined by an assessment of water consumed on the property that is returned to the sewer and will be based on the water consumption.

-- Water access - levied on all properties to which the service is available, regardless of whether the water is connected to the property or not.
+Levied on all properties to which the service is available, regardless of whether the water is connected to the property or not.
 The charge is determined by the size of the water meter connected to the property, or, if no meter is connected, the default rate for a 20mm meter is charged.

 All NSW Council's give a mandatory rebate of half the General rate up to $250.00, and half the Water Charges and Sewerage Charge up to $87.50 each.
 The maximum rebate you are eligible for is $425.00 each year.